Dennis-devs/Tonnage_Calc/README.md

 * Javascript,
 * HTML
 * CSS
+* SQLite3

 SETUP
 * Ensure all packages in the requirements.txt file are installed in your current working environment
 * Execute python3 run.py to run the application
 * When open follow instructions to calculate Tonnage.
+* The program creates a Tonnage.db database file  to store your results in a database